Pavement Markings, Signage, and Traffic Signal Retiming on Broadway Between Magoun Square and McGrath Highway

 The majority of on-street parking will be retained, but some blocks will see a change in parking conditions.
-For the most recent map of locations where it is expected that parking will need to be removed, click here (link to Parking Map and Potential Changes).
+For the most recent map of locations where it is expected that parking will need to be removed, click here.

 Is the street getting repaved or are the sidewalks getting redone as part of this project?

 No. Street resurfacing and sidewalk reconstruction are only done on a handful of Somerville roadways each year, and Broadway is not on the 2019 list.
 The only exception to this is that a separate MBTA bus stop improvements project will include reconstruction of short segments of sidewalk at 3 bus stops in the vicinity of School St and Temple St.

 Are any crosswalks being added?